logseq/docs/db-version.md

 In the Configure panel:
 * Parent tag: Use this to allow the class to inherit the parent classes properties.
 By default the parent tag is the `Root tag` which doesn't have any properties.
-* Properties: Below `Parent tag`, you can add or remove existing properties to associate them with a new tag.
-These properties can be sorted by dragging one above or below the other.
+* Properties: Below `Parent tag`, you can add tag properties or remove them.
+These tag properties are inherited by every node that uses the new tag.
+Drag one above or below the other to sort them.
 These properties will then display sorted when a new tag is used on a block or page.

 ## Tasks